swirl

 And to Mark Lungo from the USA for contributing several corrections!

-And to Julio Rojas from Chile for sending a missing Chilean single scan!
+And to Julio Rojas from Chile for sending several missing Chilean single scans and an album too!

 And to James Anderson from the UK for providing us with strange releases!